yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.3.4 - September 08 2020 =
+* New customizer options header and mobile layout
+* Add support to display_header_text() WordPress template function
+* New options to handle header sidebar and header icons on desktop and mobile
+* Fix scrolling windows when mobile menu is opened
+* Fix "alignwide blocks" image alignments to match new Gutenberg styles
+* Fix the <p> tag font size to match customizer and gutenberg settings

 = 1.3.3 - September 01 2020 =
 * Fix typo in customizer inline style
 * Fix typo in buttons.scss